Jasonchen0317/ML_Projects/assignment-3/README.md

 train.py will be run to start training the model.
 The output includes best model and loss plots.

 detect.py will be run to detect the drones from the frames collected in part 1 using the trained model.
-The outputs is saved in detections directory.
+The outputs will be saved in the 'detections' directory.

 ## Training Loss Plot
 ![](https://github.com/Jasonchen0317/CSGY-6613-Assignment/blob/main/assignment-3/readme_img/train_loss.png)